 While Laodicea means “the people rule, judge, decide,” they are still God’s people, but in a weak and confused condition.
 However, they do not represent His true Church, and are outside His Body.
 They have formed their own organizations, and Christ cannot rule them!
 Soon, those who wished to fully hold fast (Philadelphians) without compromising any true doctrines or practices, slowly found themselves again having to flee their organizations in order to do this.
 This booklet would be incomplete without at least briefly explaining these events, because they ultimately led to the forming of The Restored Church of God.

 This Church does not compromise on even one of God’s many, many doctrines.
 Just as Jesus foretold, it is a small, persecuted “little flock” that God has kept in His Name.
 It is powerfully continuing God’s Work—taking the true gospel of the kingdom of God to the world and the special warning to the modern descendants of ancient Israel, before this age ends.
 Its fruits are evidence of God’s blessings.
-It is growing rapidly and has members and ministers scattered in countries around the globe.
+It is growing rapidly and has members and ministers in scores of countries around the globe.
 The very fact that you are reading this booklet means that you have come in contact with it—just as I was privileged in 1966 to come into contact with the true Church and learn the truth of the Bible for the first time.

 Christ also promised that when false leaders, whom He refers to in John 10 as “thieves and robbers,” have been able to get into the Church, “the sheep hear His [Christ’s] voice: and He calls His own sheep by name, and leads them out.”
 His voice is defined as “the truth” (John 18:37).